banzaicloud/zeppelin-pdi-example/README.md

 * An instance of the Banzai Cloud Control Plane needs to be running and accessible
 * Create an S3 bucket and a folder for persisting Spark event logs, so that they can be accessed by the Spark History Server.
 (In the example replace [[your-s3-bucket/your-log-folder]] with your appropriate values)
-* The example dataset should be available for the cluster; it needs to be downloaded from the above mentioned location and uploaded to your s3 bucket
+* The example dataset should be available for the cluster; it needs to be downloaded from the above mentioned location and uploaded to your s3 bucket, then update our example notebook ```sf-police-incidents-aws.json``` replacing [[your-bucket-name]].

 ## Prerequisites for Azure

 * An instance of the Banzai Cloud Control Plane needs to be running and accessible
-* The following resources are needed on the Azure cloud: a resource group in one of the locations, a `Storage Account` and a `Blob Service` and a folder for persisting Spark event logs so that hey can be accessed by the Spark History Server.
+* The following resources are needed on the Azure cloud: a resource group in one of the locations, a `Storage Account` and a `Blob Service` for persisting Spark event logs so that hey can be accessed by the Spark History Server.
 (In the example replace [[your-blob-container]] with your appropriate values.
 Also take note of your access key for the `Storage Account`, you will have to set provide these to the `steps` as `secrets`).
 * The data needs to be downloaded from the above mentioned location (our smaller data set is also available [here](https://s3.amazonaws.com/lp-deps-test/data/Police_Department_Incidents.csv)) and uploaded to WASB.
-Please create a separate `Blob Service` for this.
-In our example notebook ```.pipeline.yml.azure.template``` we named this to *pdidata* and our storage account to *sparklogstore*, replace these with yours if you are using different names.
+Create a separate `Blob Service` for this in the same `Storage Account` and uploaded the data file there.
+Update our example notebook ```sf-police-incidents-azure.json``` replacing [[your-blob-container]], [[your-azure-storage-account]] values with yours.

 ## Prerequisites for Google Cloud